 As expressed by Author and American Management consultant Geoffrey Moore, ‘Without Big Data analytics, companies are blind and deaf, wandering out onto the web like deer on a freeway’ – this has never been more true than right now for the airline industry.

 The use of Big Data analytics will provide airlines with ample information necessary for executing effective decisions.
-With the step by step data analytics of the Covid-19 progress, flight demand fluctuations and customer behaviors provided above, airlines can get key insights into where, when and how to reactivate air travel operations.
+With the step by step data analytics of the Covid-19 progress, flight demand fluctuations and customer behaviours provided above, airlines can get key insights into where, when and how to reactivate air travel operations.

-For an example demonstration of the #NewNormal data analytics dashboard, take a look at: Covid-19 Airline Recovery Analysis – Airline reactivation analytics.
+For an example demonstration of the #NewNormal data analytics dashboard, take a look at Covid-19 Airline Recovery Analysis – Airline reactivation analytics.